gicLAB/SECDA/README.md

 **Requirements**
 * Docker

+**Recommendation**
-VSCode is also highly recommended to connect to the docker container and load up the pre-configured SECDA workspace.
+* VSCode: to connect to the docker container and load up the pre-configured SECDA workspace.

 **Instructions**
 * First pull the docker image: